JunkyByte/iris/README.md

 ```
 iris --config config_file.yaml
 ```
+Other options are `--debug` that does not require any explanation and `--dry` which allows you to run iris in test mode, no file writing will be actually done (please use this to test your settings without altering your files)

 ### Config files
 Config files are in `yaml` format, the following parameters can be specified, the default value of optional is specified below.